ast-hugger/VictoryCoffee/README.md

 branches.
 The experiments differ in their approach to representing Newspeak values.

+The `master` branch is the latest and unfinished work-in progress attempt at a dual Object/int implementation idea.
+It works around the inability to return an Object/into pair from a method call by generating the code in continutation-passing style.
+The CPS code generator works, but closures aren't, so many tests are failing and the `fib.ns` example won't work.
+Given the complexity of the implementation, it doesn't look like this is a path worth pursuing.
+However, it has a better-structured analyzer so I'm keeping it.

 The `AllWrapped` branch is the earliest implementation in which all Newspeak values are represented as objects, with integers always wrapped.

-The changeset tagged with `ObjectIntPair` represents every Newspeak value as an `Object`/`int` pair.
+The commit tagged with `ObjectIntPair` represents every Newspeak value as an `Object`/`int` pair.
 The value is represented by the Object part if it's not `NsObject.UNDEFINED`, and by the `int` part otherwise.
 Method return values are always `Objects`.
 To return an `int`, a method wraps it in an object.